AutoDQM/AutoDQM/README.rst

 To view AutoDQM, first your browser proxy will need to be set to listen to a port.
 Insturctions to do this can be found `here <https://github.com/chosila/AutoDQM-1/wiki/Set-up-manual-proxy-on-firefox>`_.

-After setting the proxy on Firefox, forward your lxplus connection:
+After setting the proxy on your browser, forward your lxplus connection:

 .. code:: sh

     ssh <cmsusr>@lxplus.cern.ch -ND <port>

-Note: Any port number will work so long as you match this forwarded port number to the port number in Firefox network settings.
+Note: Any port number will work so long as you match this forwarded port number to the port number in the browser network settings.

 You can now view AutoDQM at ``<VM name>.cern.ch:8083/dqm/autodqm/``.
 If you would like to